What do we mean by “digital signage”?

-Unlike most audio visual technologies digital signage is more of an umbrella term to define a specific use for AV displays instead of a specific piece of hardware.
+Unlike most audio visual technologies, digital signage is more of an umbrella term defining a specific use for AV displays instead of a specific piece of hardware.

 In its most simple form Digital signage features a display and a media player.
 The display is used to stream the content and the media player is used in the backend to control and manage the media that is being displayed.

-There are, of course, way more complicated digital signage setups.
-Instead of one screen a digital signage setup can be made from many different displays that can work in tandem or work solo to display different media.
-This also requires a higher level control system on the backend that synchronises and adjusts the media for multi display streaming.
+There are, of course, way more complicated setups.
+Instead of just one screen, it can be made up from many different displays that work in tandem or solo to display different media.
+This also requires a higher level control system on the back end that synchronises and adjusts the media for multi-display streaming.

 In its most advanced form digital signage technology can become interactive and allows the user to engage.
 This can be achieved by giving the display touch capability or through connecting with the users mobile phone.

 In the hospitality

 Hospitality venues like hotels and bars often use interactive signage to inform, entertain and enhance the overall experience for their customers.

 Since the Digital Out of Home industry relies heavily on digital displays for their advertising, you can consider DOOH as advertising-centered digital signage.